App-vNext/Polly/docs/chaos/latency.md

 ---

 > [!IMPORTANT]
-> Please note that if the calculated latency is negative (regardless if it's static or dynamic) then it will not be injected.
+> Please note that if the calculated latency is negative (regardless if it's fixed or dynamic) then it will not be injected.

 ## Telemetry